SVG College Sports Media Awards in association with NACDA

 • Trophy Information

-Please keep in the mind that specific key guidelines need to be followed for your entry to be eligible for judging.
+Specific key guidelines need to be followed for your entry to be eligible for judging.
 Some of the key reminders before submitting your entries are as follows:

 - Entry Eligibility Period